-In 2013, the European Union approved 80 million EUR financing for the programme "Building Disaster Resilience to Natural Hazards in Sub-Saharan African Regions, Countries and Communities".
-The programme is being implemented in Africa by four partners: the African Union Commission, the United Nations Office for Disaster Risk Reduction (UNISDR), the World Bank's Clobal Facility for Disaster Reduction and Recovery (WB/GFDRR), and the African Development Bank's ClimDev Special Fund (AfDB/CDSF).
+In 2013, the European Union approved 80 million EUR financing for the "Building Disaster Resilience to Natural Hazards in Sub-Saharan African Regions, Countries and Communities" programme.
+It is being implemented in Africa by four partners: the African Union Commission, the United Nations Office for Disaster Risk Reduction (UNDRR), the World Bank's Global Facility for Disaster Reduction and Recovery (WB/GFDRR), and the African Development Bank's ClimDev Special Fund (AfDB/CDSF).
 The programme provides analytical basis, tools and capacity, and accelerates the effective implementation of an African comprehensive disaster risk reduction and risk management framework.